IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 So far we have only created a named channel to which events can be fired.

-Let’s now fire a trigger by specifying its name and parameters:
+Let's now fire a trigger by specifying its name and parameters:

 <pre>
 $ wsk trigger fire locationUpdate -p name "Donald" -p place "Washington, D.C"